ff14wed/deucalion/README.md

 # Deucalion

-High-performance library for message capture for FFXIV.
-This library is fairly limited in scope and it is intended to be used in conjunction with other message handling applications.
+High-performance Windows library for capturing decoded FFXIV packets.
+This library is fairly limited in scope and it is intended to be used in conjunction with other packet handling applications.

 ## Features

-  - This library can be used as message sniffer for FFXIV without having to worry about out-of-order TCP packets.
+  - This library can be used as a sniffer on the FFXIV packet protocol layer without concern for the lower-level TCP layer.
-  - The hook server supports multiple clients connecting to the named pipe at once.
   - This method of capture is not susceptible to the limitations of libpcap-based capture.
+  - The hook server supports multiple client connections at once.

 ## Building